Sign-In to access this download if you are already a site member or Sign-up for a LearningUkulele.com site membership.

-A core set of basic ukulele chords that ALL Ukulele players should know - at least - in the five common keys of C, G, D, A and E. As well as the common seventh chords for common keys.
+A core set of basic ukulele chords that ALL Ukulele players should know - at least - in the five common keys of C, G, D, A and E. As well as the seventh chords for common keys.

 This chord chart is great for beginners and new members to ukulele clubs.

-Understandably this is one of the most popular and top lesson on the site.
+Understandably this is one of the most popular and top lessons on the site.
 Chords are what we do the most on ukulele as you can't know too many chords.
 But, in the long run, there are far too many chord shapes to memorize all the possible chords.
 You need to learn a bit about how they are constructed and work to get beyond this basic chart.

 Here are direct links to the Key Signature lessons for the common keys covered in the chart with a lot more information.
 Each key is a series of lessons covering the primary and secondary chords of the key with common progressions and more!